How to Add a User to Kubernetes?

 15type: kubernetes.io/service-account-token

-After this, you can create a kubeconfig file similarly to how you would with x.509 certificates.
-The difference is that you need to pass the token:
+After this, you can create a kubeconfig file in a similar way to the x.509 certificate case.
+The difference is that you need to pass in the token:

 1kubectl config set-credentials USER --token=TOKEN-FROM-SECRET

-The downside of this approach is that access data is stored in secrets, so anyone who can read them can gain the same level of access as the service account.
-The advantage is that access can be revoked.
+The downside of this approach is that the access credentials live in secrets, and anyone who can read them can obtain the same level of access as this service account.
+The upside is that access can be revoked.

 OpenID Connect token

 OIDC stands for "OpenID Connect" and is an authentication protocol built on top of the OAuth 2.0 protocol.
-OIDC provides a standardized way to authenticate users and convey claims about the user between web applications and identity providers.
+OIDC provides a standardized way to authenticate users and pass claims about a user between web applications and identity providers.

 OIDC was designed to simplify the development of applications that use multiple identity providers.
-It allows an application to authenticate a user with any provider that supports the OIDC protocol and obtain information about the user, such as name, email, and other information provided by the identity provider.
+It allows an application to authorize a user via any provider that supports the OIDC protocol and to obtain information about the user, such as their name, email, and other information that the identity provider supplies.

 To configure OIDC support in the Kubernetes API server, you need to pass the following parameters:

-- The URL of the OpenID provider you want to use for authentication.
+--oidc-issuer-url - the URL of the OpenID provider you want to use for authentication.

-- The client ID that was registered with the OpenID provider, identifying your Kubernetes cluster.
+--oidc-client-id - the client identifier that was registered on the OpenID provider's side, identifying your Kubernetes cluster.

-- The name of the field that contains the username in the OpenID token.
-This may vary depending on the OpenID provider.
+--oidc-username-claim - the name of the field that contains the username in the OpenID token.
+This may differ depending on the OpenID provider.

-- The name of the field that contains the list of user groups in the OpenID token.
-This may also vary depending on the OpenID provider.
+--oidc-groups-claim - the name of the field that contains the user's list of groups in the OpenID token.
+This may also differ depending on the OpenID provider.

-- The path to the root certificate authority file.
+--oidc-ca-file - the path to the root certificate authority's certificate file

 Webhooks

-In this scenario, each user is issued a token by a third-party identity provider (often abbreviated as IdP).
-Similar to other authentication flows, the user includes this token when making an API request to the cluster.
-However, instead of attempting to parse this token itself, the cluster instead triggers a webhook upon receiving the request and passes the token to the third-party provider for authentication.
-This is essentially similar to the static token flow, except that instead of comparing the token to a file in the API server, the cluster contacts the identity provider for a "yes" or "no" response.
+In this scenario, each user is issued a token by a third-party identity provider (often abbreviated to IdP).
+As with other authentication flows, the user includes this when sending an API request to the cluster.
+However, instead of trying to parse this token itself, the cluster instead triggers a webhook upon receiving the request and passes the token to the third-party provider for authentication.
+This is essentially similar to the static token flow, except that instead of comparing the token against a file on the API server, the cluster reaches out to the identity provider for a "yes" or "no" answer.

 Authenticating proxies

-The last method of third-party user authentication we will discuss is the use of an Authenticating Proxy (often abbreviated as AP).
-This approach differs from all others in this article in that it does not require the use of access tokens.
-You can require users to authenticate for each request to your cluster separately and avoid the issues of token revocation altogether.
+The last method of authenticating third-party users that we'll cover in this article is the use of an Authenticating Proxy (often abbreviated to AP).
+This approach differs from all the others in this article in that it doesn't require the use of access tokens.
+You can require users to authenticate for each request to your cluster separately and avoid the problems of token revocation altogether.

-This method works such that requests are not sent directly to your cluster's API server but to a third-party service: the Authenticating Proxy.
-It functions as the Identity Provider for this authentication method, meaning it is where your users must prove their identity.
-This can be done in any way you like - username and password, a hardware token like a Yubikey, or SSH keys configured in the terminal profile.
+This method works such that requests are not routed directly to your cluster's API server, but are instead sent to a third-party service: the Authenticating Proxy.
+It functions as the Identity Provider for this authentication method, which means it's the place where your users must prove their identity.
+This can be done in any way you like — a username and password, a hardware token such as a Yubikey, or SSH keys configured in your terminal profile.

-Once the user has authenticated with the Authenticating Proxy, the proxy forwards the request to the cluster along with all the necessary user information.
-Communication between the AP and your cluster is via HTTP, secured with client certificates.
-The AP must present a valid client certificate, signed by a certificate authority recognized by the cluster, before any other information in its HTTP requests to the cluster will be read.
+Once the user has authenticated with the Authenticating Proxy, the proxy forwards the request to the cluster along with all the necessary information about the user.
+Communication between the AP and your cluster happens over HTTP secured by client certificates.
+The AP must present a valid client certificate signed by a certificate authority recognized by the cluster before any other information in its HTTP requests to the cluster will be read.

-This authentication method is very flexible, allowing you to use any user authentication method you like and completely separate the authentication layer from your cluster.
-If you need to revoke access for a specific user, you can do so at the AP level without changing your cluster's settings and risking downtime.
+This authentication method is very flexible, allowing you to use any user authentication method you like, and it fully decouples the authentication layer from your cluster.
+If you need to revoke access for a particular user, you can do so at the AP level without changing your cluster's settings and risking downtime.